tzlan/tzlan/README.md

 # 💫 About Me:
-I am a fullstack web and mobile dev, and what I like?
+I am a software engineer web and mobile dev, and what I like?
 Learning and challenging myself<br>

 ## 🌐 Socials: